cap-ntu/baconian-project/README.md

 ### Report an issue
 If you find any bugs on issues during your usage of the package, please open an issue or send an email to me (linsen001@e.ntu.edu.sg) with detail information.
-I appreciate your helps!
+I appreciate your help!